-Articulate is my favourite board game and it’s also the board game I get fairly competitive with.
-You play in teams and you have to artiulate what is written on the card to the members of your team without actually saying the words.
+Articulate is my favourite board game and it’s also one I get fairly competitive with.
+You play in teams and you have to articulate what is written on the card to the members of your team without actually saying the words.
 The category of things you describe deends on where you land eg. home life, entertainment & you race against the timer to get from start to finish.
 I love this game.

 T E N S I O N